Mellanox Technologies (MLNX) Q4 2016 Results - Earnings Call Transcript

 Eyal D. Waldman - Mellanox Technologies Ltd.

 Yeah.
 So, one thing we've been talking for quite some time is the hyperscale data centers and it continues, and we think those see deployments this year in 2017.
 Another very interesting market that we're just now started to see very good traction is financial services, because of the very low latency switch.
 I mean, if you compare the numbers, our latency on the Ethernet switch on the Spectrum is about 300 nanosecond, Broadcom is 450 nanosecond and Cavium is about 2 microsecond.
-So, where you need low latency Ethernet switch, people comment they use the Spectrum are now starting to look into that and its (40:36) significant advantage in market.
+So, where you need low latency Ethernet switch, people comment they use the Spectrum are now starting to look into it and it's a significant advantage in market.
 And then, I think also cloud customers.
 We're seeing more cloud customers looking to replace some of the names you've mentioned earlier with Spectrum-based platforms.

 Kevin E. Cassidy - Stifel, Nicolaus & Co., Inc.